-5 Things You Need to Know about Energy Management with ISO 50001
+5 Things You Need to Know about ISO 50001 Energy Management

 Here's a quick recap of our top 5 favorite moments from the episode:

-1. How do you get FMs and leaders to move toward carbon neutrality?
+1. How do you get FMs and leaders to move toward carbon neutrality and reduce greenhouse gas emissions?

 “It's a top-down approach,” said Lamson.
 “Everybody's performance metrics are tied to these goals.
 We have social and sustainability goals as well as environmental.
 We have a global facilities and utility management team.
 We meet every month or every other month and that's how we stay in contact through community of practice.
 Just lots of knowledge sharing.
 It's definitely a great resource.”

-2. How did you implement and coordinate adoption of ISO 50001?
+2. How did you implement and coordinate adoption of the ISO 50001 energy management system?

 “Energy management is going to be our key tool to implementing carbon neutrality,” said Lamson.
 “We have basically three pillars of that: cut, convert and compensate.”